lenmorld/lennythedev/src/markdown-pages/react/index.md

 ---
 path: "/blog/hello-react"
 date: "2020-05-03"
-title: "Hello React"
+title: "Get started with React"
 tags: ["beginner", "react"]
-excerpt: "React stuff"
+excerpt: "React is a UI Framework that simplifies data-driven components"
 ---

-Hello React!
+React is a UI Framework that simplifies data-driven components